Leif: Spelling and prevalence

 In Norway, about 17,000 men have Leif as their first (or only) name.
-In Sweden, 70,000 men have the name Leif, about 60% of them as a first name.
+In Sweden, as of 2021, 62,147 men have the name Leif as a first name.
 As of 2018, about 15,000 Danish men have Leif as their first name.
 In Finland, as of 2012, 4,628 men have Leif as a first name.
 In the U.S., as of 2015, 6,415 men have Leif as a first name.

 Pronunciation

 Because the Scandinavian languages differ in their pronunciation of the digraphs ei and ej, the name Leif may be either pronounced as an approximate rhyme for "safe", or approximately like the English word "life", In Sweden, Finland, Iceland and Western Norway, it is an approximate rhyme with "safe".
 In Denmark, much of Norway, and the southern and western regions of the Faroe Islands, the name is pronounced more like "life", while the only exception to this pattern is in the northern and eastern regions of the Faroe Islands where it is an approximate rhyme with the English word "coif".
-In no Scandinavian region is the name pronounced like the most commonly heard English language pronunciation, "leaf", as that would be a homophone of the unrelated female name Liv/Lif.
+In no Scandinavian region is the name pronounced like the commonly heard English language pronunciation, "leaf", as that would be a homophone of the unrelated female name Liv/Lif.